 I have extensive experience working with individuals and their families who are dealing with a loved one struggling with addictions to drugs and alcohol, gambling and compulsive sexual behaviors.
 Although I have worked with individuals and families of all types, I have special expertise in working with young and adult men’s issues and designing a counseling environment that draws on their strengths.

 Training and Teaching

 Another core component of my professional life are the consultation and training services I provide to other professionals, students and paraprofessionals.
-Stemming from some incredible supervisors and training in my early years as a professional, I enjoy the process of training new and experienced professionals and hopefully helping them become more effective in their clinical work.
+I enjoy the process of training new and experienced professionals and hopefully helping them become more effective in their clinical work.
 I have conducted well over 100 trainings locally and nationally for professionals in the fields of mental health, higher education, community corrections, and clergy.
 I also serve as a regular adjunct professor in the Graduate School of Education and Psychology at Pepperdine University where I have taught courses on Substance Abuse and Forensic Psychology.

 Research and Writing